NatVincent7/Data-Analysis-Project/Bigquery Google E-commerce/README.md

 - **Matplotlib & Seaborn** for data visualization.

 ## Dataset
-The dataset used is **"Superstore Sales.csv"**, which contains the following columns:
+The dataset used is **"Bigquery Public Dataset: Google e-commerce data set from Google Analytics"**, which contains the following columns:

 ---